 BHCC will retain up to 20% of the contract value delivered by a subcontractor to cover the staffing and other associated costs of supporting and monitoring the subcontracted provision.
 The remainder of the budget allocation will be used for the provision of learning opportunities, which will be offered to external providers through a competitive tendering process.

 ESFA Community Learning

-The Community Learning allocation including Family Learning is used for the provision of learning opportunities, delivered by BHCC’s in- house team and through 3 Lots delivered by 2 subcontractors.
+The Community Learning allocation including Family Learning is used for the provision of learning opportunities, delivered by BHCC’s in- house team.
 The resource input from BHCC is funded through its ESFA core grant.
-BHCC will retain up to an estimated 20% management fee, of the contract value delivered by a subcontractor to cover the staffing and other associated costs of supporting and monitoring the subcontracted provision.

 BHCC’s Adult and Community Learning Service also works to facilitate the sharing of good practice and peer support across the subcontracted and internal provision.

 6. The monitoring process